 Add fleet: Feature in the Force Fleet Tracking dashboard for owner/admins to add an additional fleet.
 Useful if you want to separate your fleet into different subsets (based on drivers, shifts, purposes, etc.).

 Alerts: Feature in the Force Fleet Tracking app that generates notifications for a range of actionable events.
-This includes geofences (entry or exit), low fuel, DTCs, scheduled service, speed limit (which can be set to an alertable limit), disturbances, check engine light, recalls, low battery, and tow activity.
-Alerts can be enabled/disabled under the Preferences tab in Account Settings (tap your username/profile picture).
+This includes geofences (entry or exit), low fuel, DTCs, scheduled service, speeding, disturbances, recalls, low battery, and preventative maintenance.
+Alerts can be enabled/disabled under Notifications in Account Settings (tap your username/profile picture).

 Apps: Web and mobile (iOS, Android) apps for fleet owners, admins, and drivers to make the most of Force Fleet Tracking.